mondweep/university-pitch/social-media-post/7-nov-25-LI-post-tech-exec.md

 **🔮 What We're Building at Agentics Foundation**

 We're not just building tools—we're pioneering **autonomous AI agents** that:
-- Learn from user behavior to improve recommendations
+- Learn from user behaviour to improve recommendations
 - Adapt content strategies based on engagement data
 - Coordinate across systems to deliver seamless experiences
 - Continuously optimise for business outcomes